xoidlabs/xoid/README.md

 - Same API to rule them all!
   - Global state, Local state, FSMs, Streams
   - React, Vue, Svelte, Vanilla JavaScript

-> Starting with good primitives is a profound way to build an API.
-> You don't have to invent patterns in such an API, you discover them.

 ## Packages